Clinical Costa Rica fight back to stun Uruguay

 To compound Uruguay's misery, defender Maxi Pereira became the first man to be sent off at this World Cup when he was shown a straight red for upending Campbell with a nasty kick to the shin in stoppage time.

-"I didn't hear anyone saying Holland would be favorites against Spain or that Costa Rica would win," Uruguay coach Oscar Tabarez told reporters.
+"I didn't hear anyone saying Holland would be favourites against Spain or that Costa Rica would win," Uruguay coach Oscar Tabarez told reporters.

 "But that's what we saw.
 Once the game starts, everything depends on the mentality of the players."